bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 ### [hopper_16bit_qtables.jpg](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/misc/hopper_16bit_qtables.jpg)

 This image is interesting for a number of reasons.
 ImageMagick's original heuristic fails to come up with a quality estimate, while the modified ImageMagick heuristic returns a 1% estimate.
-Meanwhile, the direct table match estimates the quality at 13%.
+Meanwhile, the least squares matching method estimates the quality at 13%.
 Here's the corresponding scatter plot:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/hopper_16bit_qtables-scatter.png" alt="scatter plot of T against Ts for file hopper_16bit_qtables., with Quality = 13%, RMSE = 0.795 and NSE = 1.0.">
 </figure>

 The coefficients in the JPEG quantization tables are usually stored as 8-bit unsigned integers, which means the highest possible value is 255.
 This particular image uses 16-bit values instead, which we can see from the range of *T* values in the plot, which goes all the way up to 380!
 ImageMagick's heuristic is unable to deal with this[^10], which results (for the modified version) in an unrealistically low value.
-The direct table match method explicitly checks for coefficients outside the 8-bit range, and adjusts its calculations accordingly.
+The least squares matching method explicitly checks for coefficients outside the 8-bit range, and adjusts its calculations accordingly.
 Its quality estimate corresponds to [the assessment by FotoForensics](https://fotoforensics.com/analysis.php?id=079bf03e3187859bf2bdf0b28c341d3b75ad8442.2044).

 One detail that caught my attention is the non-zero *RMSE* value, which at first sight seems at odds with the reported *NSE* value of 1.0.
 On closer inspection, it turned out that *NSE* is actually marginally smaller than 1 here, but this is obscured by rounding the reported values at 3 decimals[^11].

 ### [sample-jpg-files-sample-4.jpg](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/misc/sample-jpg-files-sample-4.jpg)

-Both ImageMagick heuristics estimate the quality of this image at 78% with an "exact" match, whereas the direct table match method gives a much higher estimate of 89% (with quite a poor fit with the standard tables).
+Both ImageMagick heuristics estimate the quality of this image at 78% with an "exact" match, whereas the least squares matching method gives a much higher estimate of 89% (with quite a poor fit with the standard tables).
 The corresponding [FotoForensics estimate](https://fotoforensics.com/analysis.php?id=9271e2a81a4105d7bc326c76bac043c6265e4d8e.63379) is marginally different from this at 88%, but still very close.
 For completeness here's its scatter plot (again):

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/sample-jpg-files-sample-4-scatter.png" alt="scatter plot of T against Ts for file sample-jpg-files-sample-4.jpg, with Quality = 89%, RMSE = 12.294 and NSE = 0.734.">